Wood types & materials

 Characteristics:

-• Light to medium brown color
+• Light to medium brown coloration

 • Very hard, robust wood

-• Characteristic grain with striking annual rings
+• Characteristic grain with prominent annual rings

 • Extremely durable and resistant